NOAA-GSL/SENA-crtm/README.md

 ### `test/`

-Contains the reference test baselines, input and output data all implementations must use for testing and validation.
+Contains the reference test baselines all implementations must use for testing and validation.

 ### `ref/`